-- 42. The ISU's 2012 work plan notes that, in keeping with past practice, the ISU is able to execute other activities, in a manner consistent with its mandate, if additional funds are made available to fully fund these efforts (including funding any additional human resource costs).
+- 41. The ISU's 2012 work plan notes that, in keeping with past practice, the ISU is able to execute other activities, in a manner consistent with its mandate, if additional funds are made available to fully fund these efforts (including funding any additional human resource costs).
 The work plan further notes that subject to availability of additional funding, the 2012 ISU core work plan and budget may be enhanced and expanded in a variety of specified areas.
-The work plan states that the ISU will report to, and update, the Coordinating Committee as well as the May 2012 meeting of the Standing Committee on the General Status and Operation of the Convention, on the adjustments that such additional funding may call for to the core work plan. - 43.
+The work plan states that the ISU will report to and update the Coordinating Committee as well as the May 2012 meeting of the Standing Committee on the General Status and Operation of the Convention, on the adjustments that such additional funding may call for to the core work plan. - 42.
 The ISU received funding from Australia totalling CHF 132,320 to carry out two research projects related to victim assistance.
 The first initiative is examining the role of mine action programmes and national authorities in victim assistance, particularly with regard to the sustainability of efforts.
 The second initiative is advancing research undertaken by the ISU in 2011 on the role of development assistance in supporting victim assistance.
-These projects will continue in the first half of 2013. - 44.
+In 2012, expenses associated with these projects totalled CHF 31,611 with CHF 100,619 carried over to 2013 when work in these projects is continuing. - 43.
 The ISU received funding from Australia totalling CHF 25,778 to support implementation and universalization in the Pacific.
 The ISU used these funds to support Pacific Island States Parties to participate in the work of the Convention and to carry out a planning mission in advance of a regional workshop.
-The ISU is contracted to receive an additional AUD\$ 140,000 from Australia and received CHF 15,400 from New Zealand to support Palau, in collaboration with the Pacific Islands Forum, in organizing a regional workshop for the Member States of the Pacific Islands Forum, which took place in October 2012.

-- 45. On 3 November 2011, the Director of the ISU presented a draft implementation plan for a possible EU Council Decision in support of the Convention.
+The ISU also received an additional CHF 161,116 from Australia and CHF 15,400 from New Zealand to support Palau, in collaboration with the Pacific Islands Forum, in organizing a regional workshop for the Member States of the Pacific Islands Forum, which took place in October 2012.
+Total ISU 2012 expenses on enhanced activities in the Pacific totalled CHF 135,110 with CHF 76,985 carried over to 2013. - 44.
+On 3 November 2011, the Director of the ISU presented a draft implementation plan for a possible EU Council Decision in support of the Convention.
 It was noted that an EU Council Decision was a wonderful opportunity for the ISU to do more of what it is mandated to do.
 The Coordinating Committee expressed general appreciation for the commitment of the EU to proceed with a Council Decision and to provide the funding necessary to the ISU to implement this decision.
-In addition, it was noted that the ISU was sensitive to the fact that while this is an opportunity for the ISU to take on additional activity, it must not be a drain on existing ISU priorities and that any additional human resource needs would need to be funded by the EU. - 46.
+In addition, it was noted that the ISU was sensitive to the fact that while this is an opportunity for the ISU to take on additional activity, it must not be a drain on existing ISU priorities and that any additional human resource needs would need to be funded by the EU. - 45.
 Throughout 2012, the ISU prepared budget estimates and project narratives in accordance with EU requirements.
 Approximately 10 versions of the budget estimates were prepared prior to acceptance, on 16 October, by the EU's Working Party of Foreign Relations Counsellors.
 On 13 November 2012, the Council of the European Union adopted the draft decision with this decision published in the Official Journal of the European Union on 14 November 2012.
-The ISU expects that the EU will soon send an agreement to the ISU for signature.
-The ISU aims to implement activities covered by the EU Council Decision in a 21 month period.
+On 18 December 2012, the ISU and the EU signed an agreement to implement the Council Decision, with the ISU permitted to carryout implementation over a 24 month period.